n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/PostHog/README.md

 ### 1. Webhook node

 This node will trigger the workflow.
-We will make a GET request to the Test URL and pass on a query parameter `event`.
-We will use the value of this query parameter in the next node in the workflow.
+We will make a GET request to the test webhook URL and pass on a query parameter called  `event`.

 1. Click on ***Webhook URLs*** and select the 'Test' tab.
 2. Copy the displayed URL.
 We will make a GET request to this URL later on.
 3. Save the workflow to register the webhook.
 4. Click on ***Execute Node*** to run the node.
-5. In a new browser tab, paste the URL you copied in the previous step and append it with `?event=login`.
+5. In a new browser tab, paste the URL that you copied in the previous step and append `?event=login` to it.
 Your URL should look similar to the following URL:`https://your-n8n.url/webhook/path?event=login`.
-We are passing a query parameter `event` and assigning it the value `login`.
+Here, we are passing a query parameter called `event` and assigning the value `login` to it.
-6. Press Enter (or Return) to make a request to the Test Webhook URL.
+6. Press Enter (or Return) to make a request to the test webhook URL.

 In the screenshot below, you will notice that the node triggers the workflow and receives a query parameter.
 We will use the value of the query parameter in the next node in the workflow.